NeilFabiao/CatApiApp_SimpleGUI_Final/READMEImprovements.md

 This document outlines areas of improvement in **CatApiApp_SimpleGUI** with examples of code adjustments based on best practices in C# development, asynchronous programming, error handling, and architecture.

 ---

+## Summary of Improvements

+- Use `ConfigureAwait(false)` to prevent deadlocks.
+- Provide better error handling based on HTTP status codes.
+- Add boundary checks for JSON array handling.
+- Register services as `Singleton` instead of `Transient`.
+- Use `ICommand` for handling UI events.
+- Introduce a service layer for better architecture in larger applications.
+- Handle HTTP statuses explicitly in requests.
+- Ensure proper setup and teardown in unit tests.

+---

 ## 1. Deadlock and Asynchronous Code